Lamozain/WeRateDogs-Twitter-Data-Wrangling/README.md

-# WeRateDogs-Twitter-Data-Wrangling
+# WeRateDogs Twitter Data Wrangling

+## Overview
-The goal of this project is to Wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations, and specifically to:
+The goal of this project was to Wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations, and specifically to:
 - Perform data wrangling (gathering, assessing and cleaning) on provided thee sources of data.
 - Store, analyze, and visualize the wrangled data.
-- Reporting on 1) data wrangling efforts and 2) data analyses and visualizations.
+- Report on 1) data wrangling efforts and 2) data analyses and visualizations.

-In addition, in the analysis only original tweets/ratings that have images should be used (no retweets nor replies).
+In addition, as per project specificacion, only original tweets/ratings that have images should be used in the analysis (no retweets nor replies).

 This project was completed as part of Udacity's [Data Analyst Nanodegree](https://eu.udacity.com/course/data-analyst-nanodegree--nd002) certification.

-## Overview
+## Data origin
 [We Rate Dogs](https://twitter.com/dog_rates) is a Twitter account with funny or interesting facts and pictures about dogs (mainly)...

 ## Results